Java Thread Leak: Finding the Root Cause and Fixing It

 The Fix

-The fix was simple — add a try/finally block and close the pool after work was done.
+The initial fix seemed logical: add a try/finally block and close the pool after each use.

 ExecutorService executor = Executors.newFixedThreadPool(WORKERS);